groupvine/gv-doc/2-members/1_2-membersAdd.md

 Widgets](/5-widgets/1-ewIntro.md?gv-qargs=0#gv-5widgets-1ewintro),
 browse and search the online Email Feed, and manage their individual member settings on their Profile page.
-Can also send emails from their personal inbox "Can general members send emails" is enabled.
-'x' can be used as an abbreviation.
+Can also send emails from their personal inbox if "Can general members send emails" has been enabled.  'x' can be used as an abbreviation.

 **Editor**: In addition to a Member's capabilities, can also prepare and send group emails online.